InstaZDLL/drupal-install/README.md

 This script automates the process of installing Drupal on a Linux server.
 It performs tasks such as updating the system, installing necessary packages, setting up the database, and configuring Apache and PHP.

+⚠️The script will install drupal in HTTP ⚠️

 ## How it Works

 The script performs the following steps: